Climate change in New Zealand: National Party

-According to Colin James, the National Party "herded with" the climate change skeptics up to 2006.
+According to Colin James, the National Party "herded with" the climate change sceptics up to 2006.
 In May 2007, National stopped opposing the Kyoto Protocol and adopted a policy of reducing greenhouse gas emissions by 50% by 2050.
 At the 2008 election, National's policy was to honour New Zealand's Kyoto Protocol obligations and the emissions target of a 50% reduction in emissions by 2050.
 National proposed changing the Labour Party's emissions trading scheme to align it with the Australian Carbon Pollution Reduction Scheme so that consumers and small businesses would not be penalised.

 Prior to the 2017 election, the National Party made a commitment to reduce carbon emissions by 30% below 2005 levels by 2030.
 The National Party also committed to achieving 90% of New Zealand's energy as renewable, alongside investing 4 million dollars into New Zealand becoming closer to a low carbon economy.
 The National government also focused on transport, committing to invest in public transport, electric vehicles and cycleways to reduce use of non-renewable energy run vehicle use.

 In 2019, New Zealand Herald journalist Simon Wilson, argued that the National Party is New Zealand's biggest threat to addressing climate change.
 Writing for his newspaper, he said: "National's position on climate change will undermine our economy and damage us socially.
 Delays now will lead to crisis management later and the people worst affected will include farmers, coastal dwellers and the poor.
 As long as National holds to this position, to me it demonstrates it is unfit to govern."

+During the Sixth National Government of New Zealand, climate reporting rules for large businesses were eased, with the threshold for reporting raised to companies worth $1b from current $60m meaning fewer businesses would be required to report their emissions.
+In 2025, the National Party announced a plan to lower the methane emission reductions target, from between 24 and 47% to between 14 and 24% by 2050, compared to 2017 levels.
+The reduction was criticised in an open letter to Prime Minister Christopher Luxon signed by 26 international climate change scientists, accusing the government of "ignoring scientific evidence" over the move.